-Government to Establish New Institution to Oversee Infrastructural Development
+Government To Establish New Institution To Oversee Infrastructural Development

 By MUHAMMED S. BAH

-The institution which is to be headed by a Chief Executive Officer, will be responsible for the strategic financing of a well-planned and bankable infrastructure, according to a press release issued by Ebrima Sanakareh, the Government Spokesperson.
-The release added that GIF is proposed with a view to remarkably transform the economy through large scale household poverty reduction.
+The institution which is to be headed by a Chief Executive Officer, will be responsible for the strategic financing of a well-planned and bankable infrastructure, according to a press release issued by Ebrima Sankareh, the Government Spokesperson.
+The release said GIF is proposed to remarkably transform the economy through large scale household poverty reduction.

-“As a new institution, President Barrow envisages that GIF complements the public sector’s role in development, by providing strategic leadership in the creation and delivery of infrastructure master plans,” the release stated; that among their mandate, the institution will be responsible for the development of strategic bankable infrastructural facilities and the provision of appropriate financing to support the delivery of landmark projects.
+“As a new institution, President Barrow envisages that GIF complements the public sector’s role in development, by providing strategic leadership in the creation and delivery of an infrastructure master plans,” the released stated; that among their mandate, the institution will be responsible for the development of strategic bankable infrastructural facilities, and the provision of appropriate financing to support the delivery of landmark projects.

 Planning Function:-This will develop infrastructure master plans and designs, and further manage and / or coordinate construction, operation and maintenance of ensuing infrastructure, through public / private partnerships.